 The said goal is embodied through their recently distributed brochure designed by Paul Gregory Media.
 This print collateral has loads of information with science-inspired artwork decorating the folds.

-Print designs as text-heavy as this tend to be overwhelming for the readers, some may even resort to neglecting reading.
+Print designs as text-heavy as this tends to be overwhelming for the readers, some may even resort to neglecting reading.
 However, the agency managed to present all information in a light and easily readable fashion.

 They utilized cool blue shades on the other side of the leaflet to aid better reading and provide eye relief despite the heavy content.
 The other side of the flyer took advantage of warm colors, yellow and orange.
 According to color psychology, these hues attract focus and improve memory retention.

 Considering the intelligent application of colors, the agency didn’t stop there.
-They also added background accents such as the silhouettes of helping hands, children and the brand logo to stay on-brand throughout the material.
+They also added background accents such as the silhouettes of helping hands, children, and the brand logo to stay on-brand throughout the material.

 Beauty brands often bank on models to promote products and services.
 KeSalon brochure design does this, too, but quite differently.
 Kimp.io made use of shapes, typography and colors to come up with a high-fashion look for the brand.